CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

 ### `initial_A`
 !!! description "`StableSwap.initial_A() -> uint256: view`"

     Getter for the initial A value.
+This is the A value when the ramping was initialized.

     Returns: initial A (`uint256`).